 We care for the world’s largest collection of vase sets.
 Also known as ‘garnitures’, these matching sets of ceramic vessels were traditionally used to ‘garnish’ chimney mantels and cabinet tops.

-As a ground-breaking exhibition at the Victoria & Albert Museum brings together 15 of our remarkable vase sets, Patricia F. Ferguson explores the history of garnitures in this country, shedding new light on a collecting craze that gripped the nation.
+Patricia F. Ferguson, our Adviser on Ceramics, explores the history of garnitures in this country, shedding new light on a collecting craze that gripped the nation.

 A Chinese import and a Dutch adaptation

 The idea of displaying a vase purely for decoration dates back to the early 1600s, when Chinese porcelain began to be imported into Europe.
 Ceramic vessels, beautifully painted in underglaze blue, were acquired in pairs and as single objects.
 These included large storage jars with matching lids, tall cylindrical beakers and ‘rolwagens’ - a type of vase with a narrow neck.

 17th-century homes were often dim and poorly lit.
 These shiny porcelain pieces, in pure white and brilliant blue, provided dazzling flourishes in dark spaces.
 Arranged symmetrically above cupboards or hooded chimneys, they were symbols of wealth, privilege and access to a network of trade that stretched across the globe.